 Bryan is starting his fourth season as Surfside’s full time Artistic Director, but this is not his first time to play this role for the playhouse.
 He also served as director from 1989 to 1999.
 Bryan has quite a diverse background in the entertainment industry.
 His career includes production management, festival management and concert production including too many artists to list here.
 From 2000 to 2008, he owned Looking Glass Entertainment where he toured 50 shows throughout Florida.
 This adventure was sadly cut short by the recession in 2008.
 With 230 shows under his belt, Bryan is very happy to have returned here to Surfside Playhouse where there are friendly people, a community mindset and clean ocean air.
 Who could ask for more?

 Having received her bachelor’s degree from Rutgers University and her master’s degree from New York University, Liz comes to the playhouse after twenty-two years in the field of education.
 During those years she had served as a classroom teacher as well as a school administrator where she directed, facilitated and coordinated activities among the school staff and families.
 She attributes much of her professional success to keeping the ‘customer’ as the primary focus.
 Liz’s love of theater is no secret and she brings that love and passion for the theater to her role as the communications manager.
-An active thespian, Liz has appeared on the Surfside stage in numerous productions since 2014.
+An active thespian, Liz has appeared on the Surfside stage in numerous productions since 2014, and is the host for all of Surfside’s online events.
 In addition, she has performed in several other community theaters in Brevard and Indian River Counties.
 Liz is also an enthusiastic ballroom dancer, having won several competitions with her husband.